|

 - how satisfied you are with your health

-- the extent to which your psychological suffering interferes with your emotional wellbeing
+- the extent to which your psychological suffering interferes with your emotional quality of life

 - the extent to which your physical pain prevents you from doing what you need to do